PHOTOS: King’s royal seal of approval for cheesemaker’s new HQ

 The fourth-generation family cheesemakers have rebuilt while continuing operations from their rural Lancashire dairy in Inglewhite, supporting their people, maintaining milk supply and supplying customers across the UK with British hard, blue and soft farmhouse cheeses.

-During the visit, The King was meeting three generations of the family along with Butlers’ longest standing employee and head cheese grader, Bill Yates, who has 36 years of service.
+During the visit, The King met three generations of the family along with Butlers’ longest standing employee and Head Cheese Grader, Bill Yates, with 36 years of service, and Head Cheesemaker, Tim Fisher, with 35 years of service.

-Local suppliers from James Hall & Co and J Wareing & Son were also sharing their part in the campus build with The King, representing a number of local Lancashire businesses that were pivotal in bringing Butlers’ campus vision to life.
+Local suppliers from James Hall & Co and J Wareing & Son also shared their part in the campus build with The King, representing a number of local Lancashire businesses that were pivotal in bringing Butlers’ campus vision to life.

-His Majesty was beginning the visit with second-generation owner Jean Butler, 87, reviewing historical records and hearing stories from Butlers’ nearly century-long cheesemaking history.
+His Majesty began the visit with second-generation owner, Jean Butler (age 87), reviewing historical records and hearing stories from Butlers’ nearly century-long cheesemaking history.

-He was then touring the campus to take in each stage of Butlers’ farmhouse cheesemaking craft, from milk to maturation, grading, cutting and packing.
+He then toured the campus to take in each stage of Butlers’ farmhouse cheesemaking craft, from milk to maturation, grading, cutting and packing.
+His Majesty tasted Blacksticks Blue cheese with blackcurrant jam on a ginger biscuit, stating it as something that would be “great as a dessert.”

-A commemorative plaque was then being unveiled in front of a select group of invited guests, including farmers, partners, suppliers, customers and staff who were integral to the post-fire rebuild
+The King concluded his tour by unveiling a commemorative plaque in front of a select group of invited guests, including farmers, partners, suppliers, customers and staff who were integral to the post-fire rebuild, alongside the chief executive of Preston City Council, Adrian Phillips; the Mayor of Preston, Councillor Sue Whittam, accompanied by her Consort, Stephen Whittam; and the MP for Ribble Valley, Maya Ellis.

 Butlers Farmhouse Cheeses campus has been specifically designed to pair modern technologies with traditional farmhouse cheesemaking techniques, protecting Butlers’ farmhouse craft while supporting the business’s long-term sustainability and growth.

-Speaking before the visit Matthew Hall, the fourth-generation owner of Butlers Farmhouse Cheeses, said: “This is a defining moment in our history.
+Matthew Hall, fourth-generation owner of Butlers Farmhouse Cheeses, said: “This is a defining moment in our history.
 Rather than replacing what we lost in the fire, we have chosen to make a generational investment for the long-term.

-The campus also aims to unlock opportunities for skills development, training and careers across cheesemaking, operations and specialist roles such as data science and AI.
+The campus will also unlock opportunities for skills development, training and careers across cheesemaking, operations and specialist roles such as data science and AI.

 Enjoyed this?
 Read more from Ged Henderson